-In the face of economic doom and gloom, it seems luxury accommodation options in Australia are on the up.
+In the face of economic doom and gloom, it seems demand for luxury accommodation options in Australia are on the up.
 With several newly-opened hotels doing booming business and more luxury lodges and hotels planned for this year, I’ve taken a look at what visitors down under can look forward to in 2011.

 A major part of the success of the Australian hotel trade is the lengths that it will go to in order to provide truly experiential luxury holidays to upmarket clientele.
 Secluded luxury lodges and private island accommodation is on the increase as hoteliers realise that what their clients want is a unique vacation experience, away from the crowds and large hotel resorts.